earthly/earthly/docs/cloud/satellites/gha-runners.md

 ### 1. Create a GitHub token

-- Go to https://github.com/settings/tokens/new to create a new GitHub classic token.
+- Go to [GitHub's new token page](https://github.com/settings/tokens/new) to create a new GitHub classic token.

 - Give a name to your token that clearly shows its purpose, for example: